 Author Contributions: N.K. and Y.S. conceived and designed the study.
 Y.S., M.O. and M.F. contributed to designing the questionnaire.
 Y.S., M.O., N.H. and M.F. developed the gatekeeper training program.
 M.O., N.H. and M.F. conducted the intervention to the subjects in this single-arm pilot trial.
 M.F. and M.O. conducted data analysis.
-All authors contributed to revisions of the manuscript and critical discussion.
 All authors have read and agreed to the published version of the manuscript.